nicosensei/miyoo-mini-better-sd-card/README.md

 - Copy the following folders from the release package to the root of your SD card: `App`, `Emu`,  `RApp` and `RetroArch`

-For obvious legal reasons, neither bios files nor boxart are provided in the release package, you should copy them yourself.
+For obvious legal reasons, neither bios files nor roms or box art are provided in the release package, you should copy them yourself.

 ## Adding BIOS files